xtralifecloud/unity-sdk/Docs/getting_started.md

 # Usage

 Basic usage is provided by the CloudBuilder prefab object.
-You just have to put it on your scene and invoke the GetClan method on it to fetch a Clan object allowing to use most features.
+You just have to put it on your scene and invoke the GetClan method on it to fetch a #CloudBuilderLibrary.Clan object allowing to use most features.
 For that, you may simply use `FindObjectOfType<CloudBuilderGameObject>()`.

 ~~~~{.cs}
 	private Clan Clan;